 Any staff or student wishing to use the gated bicycle compounds available on Whiteknights will need to visit the Security Window in Whiteknights house to show their campus id card and complete a form outlining agreement to a number of conditions......

-(Conditions of use include using a secure d-lock to lock their bicycle, and having a Security sticker on the bike).
-To access the compounds you will also need to know the pin number for your personal campus card (unique for everyone).
+(Conditions of use include using a secure D-lock to lock your bicycle, and having a Security sticker on the bike).
+To access the compounds you will also need to know the PIN number for your personal campus card (unique for everyone).
 You can obtain this number by visiting the campus card pages and signing in, using your University of Reading username and password.

-Gated cycle parking compounds are located by the following buildings:
+Gated secure cycle parking compounds are located at Whiteknights beside the following buildings:

-- the rear of RUSU (Car Park 4)
+- At the rear of RUSU (Car Park 4)

 Additional gated compound are available for Halls residents, access to these is arranged though the individual Halls receptions.